antonfirsov/docs/2020/07-Jul/generator-samples/generator-samples.md

         }
 ```

-We first get the options - `CsvLoadType` and `CacheObjects` - we then generate the source files by reading the additional files and add them to the project.
+We first get the options - `CsvLoadType` and `CacheObjects` from the project file - we then generate the source files by reading the additional files and add them to the project.

 Getting the options is just a few easy calls to the analyzer apis: